cs3org/OCM-API/IETF-RFC.md

 After this, the Receiving Server MAY notify the Receiving Party and/or the Sending Server, and will act as an API client through which the Receiving Party can access the Resource.
-After that, the Share MAY be updated, deleted, and/or reshared.
+The Receiving Party or the Sending Party MAY then update or delete the Share: the respective Server MAY send a Notification to the other party about the change.

 # Establishing Contact